By Carmen K. Sisson | Christian Science Monitor

 Ms. Ladd-Reese thought it would be fun to self-publish it, but a call to Oklahoma-based Yorkshire Publishing gave her surprising news — they wanted to publish and market the book themselves.
 The slender, 32-page paperback climbed to the top of Amazon’s bestsellers faster than Nia Mya could lick the pink-and-teal icing off her eighth birthday cake.

-Last year, Yorkshire published Nia Mya’s book on bullies, while she is working on a third, which focuses on sore losers.
-And the business-minded tween is always looking ahead.
+Last year, Yorkshire published Nia Mya’s book on bullies, Bully at School: A Bully’s Perspective, and she is working on a third, The Sore Loser (Don’t Be One), which will be published December 2018 along with The Sore Loser coloring book.
+The business-minded tween is always looking ahead.
 Nia Mya recently became a representative for Justice, a girls’ clothing company.
 She can often be seen sporting shirts with messages such as “Never stop dreaming big” and “I am a girl.
 That’s my superpower.”
 She wants to design a line of clothing and is sketching ideas.

 “I think I was playing hopscotch at her age, and that was about as far as my vision went,” Cherinita says.
 “I told her I need a personal assistant just to keep up with her and help carry out the plans in her head.”

 Cherinita works as an executive director at Faith Chapel in Birmingham, while Ronald is a real estate agent.
 They both help their daughter juggle opportunity with everyday third-grade life.

 Harry Connick, Jr. featured the family on his talk show, giving Nia Mya and her brother, Ronald Michael, their first taste of New York.
 (The lights impressed her, she says, but the city smells like garbage.)
 CBS News interviewed her.
 Teachers asked her to speak to their classes.